-Types of learning difficulties
+- Types of learning disability

-The meaning of “dementia” and how it may relate to a person with a learning disability
+- The meaning of “dementia” and how it may relate to a person with a learning disability

-Understand the “reality” of a person with dementia
+- Understand the “reality” of a person with dementia

-Understand behaviour as a form of communication
+- Understand behaviour as a form of communication

-How the brain affects behaviour
+- How the brain affects behaviour

-That difficult behaviour is not an inevitable consequence of dementia and is usually caused by other influences
+- That difficult behaviour is not an inevitable consequence of dementia and is usually caused by other influences

 Dementia Training Course

 When it comes to dementia training courses, Coleman Training are the experts.
 We developed and delivered the dementia awareness course for Care Quality Commission inspectors, we are a Skills for Care Centre of Excellence, TQUK approved centre, Highfield approved centre, Member of the Care Learning Coalition, Member of the ILM and we are signed up to the Good Business Charter.